Home Warranty Maintenance Requirements: What You Must Do to Keep Coverage Valid

 Documentation: What to Keep and How to Prove Maintenance

 Your maintenance records are your proof of compliance.
-Without them, the burden of proof falls entirely on you — and that's a fight you'll likely lose.
+Without them, the burden of proof falls entirely on you, and that's a fight you'll likely lose.
+In 2026, more providers have moved to digital claims portals that prompt you to upload service records at the time you file.
+Some companies request maintenance history going back 1 to 3 years for expensive systems like HVAC.
 Start a dedicated folder (physical or digital) with the following:

 Essential Records to Maintain

-• Service invoices and receipts — Include date, technician name, company, tasks performed, and property address
+• Service invoices and receipts with date, technician name, license number, company, tasks performed, and property address

 Routine Maintenance vs. Covered Repairs: Know the Difference